 - Video becomes an integrated part of your entire content strategy

-To help you set up an effective and successful video marketing strategy, you'll find the four most common mistakes to avoid in this blog.
+To help you set up an effective and successful video marketing strategy, these are the four most common mistakes to avoid.

 Creating videos often requires a heavy investment, both in terms of time and money.
 Naturally, you want this investment to pay off, so it’s important to determine in advance your success factors and set up the appropriate KPIs to measure this.

 A common mistake when setting up KPIs for videos is only looking at metrics such as the number of views and the viewing percentage.
 Although these metrics are a good indicator of video performance, in most cases they don’t tell the whole story of the goal you want to reach.

 For example, suppose you want to increase product sales on your website and use video to achieve this.
 Obviously, people need to find your video and watch it, but views alone don’t tell you whether or not viewers will make a purchase after watching it.
 These metrics are good tools to use as indicators, but should not be the sole KPIs that determine whether or not the investment in video was worth the time and money.

 Also, keep in mind that video is just a cog in the larger wheel that is your overall marketing strategy.
 It doesn't work to choose goals that apply specifically to your videos.
 All of your marketing outputs ultimately work together and should be able to be measured with the same KPIs.